 In order to win in any battle or war, you must know your enemy.
 How he/she looks, thinks, and acts.
 This will definitely give you a tactical advantage on how to best defeat them.

-Aside from human wars, this insight also applies with termite control.
+Aside from human wars, this insight also applies to termite control.
 There are many different kinds of termites.
-Each specie has its own physical trait and characteristics that make them unique from one another.
+Each species has its own physical trait and characteristics that make them unique from one another.
 In this article, we’ll look at the different kinds of termites so you can identify them and get a better treatment program from professionals.

 One must remember that termites need moisture to survive.
 Otherwise, the intense heat will kill them.
 The moisture found in the soil is more than enough to sustain them.